syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chips/customization.md

 ## Template

-The `template` property of the Chips control allows users to fully customize the layout and design of each chip.
-By using the `template` property, users can include custom HTML elements, such as links, icons, or additional content.
+The `Template` property of the Chips control allows users to fully customize the layout and design of each chip.
+By using the `Template` property, users can include custom HTML elements, such as links, icons, or additional content.

 {% if page.publishingplatform == "aspnet-core" %}